Self-locking tools

 - Self-exclusion - 6 months to indefinite

-- Limits on deposits and rates
+- Deposit limits and rates

 Nationwide registries

-Some countries have state self-exclusion bases.
+Some countries have government self-exclusion bases.

 - GamStop (UK)